 If you are missing all your teeth, an implant-supported full bridge or full denture can replace them.

 Deformities in the upper or lower jaw can leave you with an inadequate bone to place dental implants.
 To correct the problem, the gum is lifted away from the ridge to expose the bony defect.
 The defect is then filled with bone or bone substitute to build up the ridge.
 Ridge modification has been shown to significantly improve the appearance and increase your chances for successful implants that can last for years.

 If you are missing several teeth, implant-supported bridges can replace them.

 Give you a improved smile, and oral health as an alternative to traditional bridge work.

 A key to implant success is the quantity and quality of the bone where the implant is to be placed.
-The upper back jaw has traditionally been one of the most difficult areas to successfully place dental implants due to insufficient bone quantity and quality and the proximity to the sinus.
+The upper back jaw has traditionally been one of the most challenging areas to successfully place dental implants due to insufficient bone quantity, quality, and proximity to the sinus.
 Sinus augmentation can help correct this problem by raising the sinus floor and developing bone for the placement of dental implants.

 Follow Us on Social Media